IMIMFUL-LabWHO/MiCoV/README.md

 * `ivar`
 * `seqtk`

-Standard Unix utilities such as `awk`, `grep`, `sed`, `tr`, `sort`, `cut`, `find`, and `gunzip` are also used.
+The downstream R scripts require:

+* R
+* `tidyverse`

 ---

 ## Repository overview

-MiCov consists primarily of a Bash pipeline that converts ONT FASTQ reads into processed alignments, consensus sequences, coverage statistics, and variant tables.
+MiCov consists of a primary Bash pipeline for ONT sequencing-data processing and R scripts for downstream coverage and variant analysis.

 ```text
 ONT FASTQ files